sneha313/Projects/README.md

 # Projects

-This repository contains all projects done for Internship.
+This repository contains all projects done completely by me.

 Project Number is specified as and when completed.